-We're on Engineering Road, along the boundary between the Tulane and Loyola campuses
+We're on Engineering Road, along the boundary between the Tulane and Loyola campuses.
+Look for the yellow I-beam.

 (source: Google Earth)